 The setup and calibration of the MA Raptor camera system is done by trained Motion Analysis Corporation Engineers.
 The software to control the cameras and the tracking is called Cortex.
-Initially Cortex was developed for Motion Capturing and not for camera tracking (camera tracking functionality was added at a later date), therefore currently most of the camera settings are not immediately obvious.
+Initially, Cortex was developed for Motion Capturing and not for camera tracking (camera tracking functionality was added later).
+Therefore, most of the camera settings are not immediately obvious.
 This is especially true when it comes to camera offset fine adjustment and CCD calibration.

-Every part of a Virtual Studio must be on sync.
+Every part of a Virtual Studio must be in sync.
 This is true for Cortex and the Raptor cameras as well.
-You should check that MA are connected to the same sync as Visual Studio or if the signals times are moving to each other.
+You should check that MA are connected to the same sync as Visual Studio or if the signals times are moving independently.

 Depending on the timing family of the sync signal the Cortex system must be set to the following settings:

 50 Hz format: Cortex runs at 150 FPS with three frame reduction.

 59.94 Hz formats: Cortex runs at 120 FPS with two frame reduction.

 These settings guarantee the lowest latency of the cortex system.